 Makes it easier to move to another provider

-Although not good news for the SaaS provider, subscription model customers have the option to move to another provider if they are not satisfied with the software.
-They can continually evaluate whether the software is a good fit for them and easily trial a new option if their needs change.
+Subscription model customers have the option to move to another provider if they are not satisfied with the software.
+They can continually evaluate whether the software is a good fit for them.
+Businesses can easily trial a new option if their needs change.
 They don’t have to feel like their existing software is a waste of money if they don’t keep using it because they can easily cancel their subscription.

 Doesn’t require maintenance costs

 When buying and installing software on-premise, customers are responsible for maintaining and updating the software.
-With SaaS companies on the subscription model, this maintenance occurs in the background with a team of dedicated experts which takes the burden off the customer.
+The software maintenance occurs in the background with a team of dedicated experts which takes the burden off the customer.
 Without the subscription model, businesses are required to hire teams of IT personnel who are responsible for maintaining the system, which represents an extra cost.